Affiliate marketing vs. Influencer Marketing: What’s right for you as a blogger?

 Let’s look at affiliate and influencer marketing examples

-Now that you have the general theory of both concepts in place, let’s see how each functions in the real world with the help of some examples on the most common platforms:
+Now that you have the general theory of both concepts in place, let’s see how each functions in the real world with some examples on the most common platforms:

 Influencers on Instagram

 When influencers are promoting a product or service to their audiences, there is usually a clear call to action (CTA) provided.
-The most common methods include offering a swipe up link in an Instagram story or offering a promo code, with which converted sales can be tracked easily.
+The most common methods include offering a swipe up link in an Instagram story or offering a promo code.
+Converted sales can easily be tracked.

 Other common methods include asking followers to use a specific hashtag or tagging a friend.
-No matter how the message is communicated, the general goal is to direct users to buy or at least find out more.
+No matter how the message is communicated, the general goal is to direct users to buy a product or at least find out more information.

 In contrast to the direct push for sales that is often found in influencer strategies, it’s much more likely that you will find affiliate marketing a bit more subtle.
 An example is a display ad that links to products related to a post, like make-up brushes linked to a post about beauty routines.